steven-oehley/PassGenius/README.md

-# KeyGenius 🔐
+# PassGenius 🔐

 <hr>

-KeyGenius is a web app created with HTML, CSS and JS.
+PassGenius is a web app created with HTML, CSS and JS.
 It gives the user an option to generate up to 8 passwords at a time, each of a length of 15 characters.
 The project can be viewed <a href ="https://pass-genius.netlify.app/">here</a>.